virteal/l8/README.md

   generator will automatically get closed when either the producer or the consumer task terminates.

-  Many things are possible when you have a hand of promises:
+  Many actions are possible when you have a hand of promises, L8 provides some of them:

+  .selector( promises )  -- fires when any promise does .any( promises )       -- alias for .selector()
-  .selector( promises )  -- fires when any promise does .aggregator( promises) -- collect results, fires when all promises did
+  .or( promises )        -- fires when a promise with a non falsy result fires .aggregator( promises) -- collect results, fires when all promises did .all( promises )       -- alias for .aggregator() .and( promises )       -- fires with "false" early or with collected results
+  Note: in addition to promises, the array can contain immediate values and functions returning either an immediate value, a function to evaluate or a promise.
+The result of a promise can be a Function that will be evaluated and will replace the initial promise.

-  Additional librairies provides usefull services.
-See Q.js, When.js, etc
+  Additional librairies provides other usefull services.
+See Q.js, When.js, Promise.io, etc

 ```